 Non-owner car insurance covers people who drive but don’t own a car.
 This type of insurance provides liability coverage, which means it will cover any damages or injuries that you may cause to others while driving someone else’s vehicle.
 It’s important as it offers peace of mind and financial protection, saving you from potential out-of-pocket expenses from accidental liabilities.

-Non-owner car insurance is usually cheaper than standard car insurance since it doesn’t cover a South Dakota driver’s vehicle.
-The cost varies depending on factors such as driving record, age, years of driving experience and location.
+Non-owner car insurance is usually more affordable than regular car insurance, as it doesn’t cover your own vehicle.
+The premium varies based on your driving record, age and location.

 Key Highlights